Here’s the problem

 We need to invest heavily in transportation at every level.

 Housing is the #1 contributor to climate change.
 In the most direct sense, housing policy is climate policy.
 We need to build more housing and build it greener.
+Fortunately, the City controls land-use policy — by and large, this is really in our hands.

 This means allowing for the construction of more homes.
 It is better for the environment if you live in a dense, transit-oriented community like Cambridge.
 This is the single most important policy.
 We can cut our emissions by half — or more — just by where you choose to live (5).
 We should let far more people choose Cambridge.